 Proper Care and Maintenance

 Again, if your slicer has served you for a while, we recommend that you get it serviced from time to time.
 Creaks or cracks could develop around the edges creating more room for bacteria to creep in.
-If you notice your appliance is getting defective, better budget for another.
-Alternatively, replace old worn-out parts with brand new ones that have accurate sealing.
+If you notice your appliance is getting defective, you better budget for another.
+Alternatively, replace old worn-out parts with brand-new ones that have accurate sealing.

 How to Clean a Meat Slicer

 Here’s where investing in a good slicer pays off.
 Because now you can reach hidden parts that silently accumulate food particles.
 A lot of meat slicers are cleaned by hand with a few exceptions being dishwasher safe.
 Nonetheless, once in a while just to ensure that all germs are gone; you could give it a steam wash in the machine.

 After a round of slicing, before storing your slicer in your pantry, conduct a wash.
 Carefully disassemble the removable parts by loosening the nuts.
 It should take only a few seconds.
 While at it, be sure to follow instructions on the user’s manual to avoid permanently damaging anything.
 After retracting the parts, keep the screws safe and begin.

 You’ll need special soap for this because a regular one could cause corrosion.
 Have on your gloves while at it for safety purposes.
 With gentle strokes wipe your slicer from the center moving outwards making sure that you do not touch the cutting edge of the blade.